 These as well will only be applied on the first day of the applicability of the EU GCP Regulation.

-Learn what fundamental GMP/GCP requirements apply for the development of medicinal products - in the course "GMP meets GCP" from 21-23 November 2017 in Berlin, Germany.
+Learn what fundamental GMP/GCP requirements apply for the development of medicinal products - in the course "GMP meets GCP" from 20-22 November 2018 in Heidelberg, Germany.